Rexespina-cmd/Rexespina-cmd/README.md

 ## Hi there 👋

+My name is Rex D. Espina and I’m just your typical full stack developer with nothing to prove.
+On this page you will find all of the repositories that I created or was one of the developer.

 <!--
 **Rexespina-cmd/Rexespina-cmd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.